 There is no set age requirement to play.
 However, the company recommends that the minimum age for players should be around 8 or 9 years old.
 Really, what matters most is the size of the child and their ability to carry the necessary equipment (which can be heavy for smaller folk).
 Most of the games are aimed at a more adult audience, but there are a couple family-friendly scenarios as well.

 Zero Latency’s initial Vancouver launch did not go according to plan.
 They had the unfortunate timing of originally opening in February of 2020, so just a few weeks before COVID shut pretty much the entire world down.
 Once the pandemic fully hit BC they had to shutter their doors temporarily.
-Beginning last summer, however, they gradually reopened with small, private sessions.
+Beginning that summer, however, they gradually reopened with small, private sessions.

 The full, public bookings means that if you go with a smaller group you might end up with some other people in your session.
 So, be prepared for that if you go!
 It doesn’t make a big difference if you play with friends or total strangers though.
 Even if eight friends play together, participants are divided into two groups.
 You play on the same team, but only see “avatars” of all players at the same time every so often.